danielmalvaez/danielmalvaez/README.md

 ## About me

-- I'm currently studying the Bachelor in Data Science at IIMAS, UNAM.
+- 📘 I'm currently studying the Bachelor in Data Science at IIMAS, UNAM.
-- I'm interested in topics about Machine Learning, Artificial Intelligence applied in Business.
+- 💻🧠 I'm interested in topics about Machine Learning, Artificial Intelligence applied in Business.
-- I'm looking to collaborate on multidisciplinary projects
+- 👥 I'm looking to collaborate on multidisciplinary projects
-- 📫 How to reach me:
-  @malvaaez

 ## Skills